all fired up: the clé guide to using tile in your fireplace

 there is no denying the visual impact of this elevated hearth covered in jacobsen cement. design: by colossus; photography: jena peffley.

-if you have a working fireplace, never use our tile IN it! we do not offer any tile for a working firebox: that requires specific fireproof materials and must be sourced elsewhere.
+if you have a working fireplace, never use our tile inside it. we do not offer any tile for a working firebox: that requires specific fireproof materials and must be sourced elsewhere.

 however, if you have a non-working or purely decorative fireplace, the design opportunities are endless.